 Sign Your Child up For Holiday Programmes At TLL

 School's out, but our workshops are a great way to liven up your child’s holidays!
 At The Learning Lab, we’ve prepared an exciting line-up of programmes to give your child an enjoyable yet enriching time this December break.

-Let your child explore the Science behind magic with our Amazing World of Science programmes, hone speaking and presentation skills in our Perfect Presentation workshop, or even learn to code during our Coding Workshops!
+Let your child explore the Science behind magic with our Amazing World of Science programmes, hone speaking and presentation skills in our Communicating with Confidence programme, or even learn to code during our Coding Workshops!

 Whether you are looking to boost your child’s academic prowess with our GEP Excellence classes or just want your child to have a fun time picking up new skills, we have prepared a full range of special programmes over the holidays for your child.

 The Learning Lab is now at 8 locations.
 Find a location that suits your needs.